sgngr/radio-m036/README.md

     *Linux*:

-    For non-root users, a udev rule is necessary to access the device.
+    For non-root users, an udev rule is necessary to access the device.

     `SUBSYSTEM=="usb", ATTR{idVendor}=="07ca", ATTR{idProduct}=="0036", MODE="0666"`